chloe-d123/basic-hash/README.md

 It is padded with the last two bytes of the value of its length.

 The bytearray is then split into chunks of 8 bytes/64 bits.
-The first n primes are used as constants, and the variables a..f are random values.
+The first 64 primes are used as constants, and the variables a..f are random values.

 The 'F' function is ((b ^ c) | (d ^ e)) & f